Ebenezer-A/memory_match_game/README.md

 # memory_match_game

-A flutter app with amplify
+A flutter memory match game app with amplify auth and api